 The following climate change activities and lesson plans are designed for 5th and 6th graders.
 They relate the the Everglades and greater south Florida ecosystems.
 They are suitable for use in Everglades National Park or a classroom.

 Activity #1 Greenhouse Gasses - "Is it Getting Hot in Here?"

 Students compete at games and learn how heat is captured by greenhouse gasses.
 They discover how some gasses are more effective than others at trapping heat in the atmosphere.

-Activity #2 CARBON BUDGET:
+Activity #2 Carbon Budget

-Visit the Everglades climate change webpage, or the National Park Service climate change response program website.
+For more information, visit the Everglades climate change webpage, or the National Park Service climate change response program website.